jef-fortunahamid/MintClassicsCo/README.md

 Looking at the table, there are four warehouses, where the `warehouseCode` and `warehouseName` are provided for each.
 The third column is `warehousePctCap`, which we can assume it is the 'Percentage Capacity' of each warehouse.
 Warehouse c (West) has the lowest percentage capacity, where the least number of stocks where we can relocate to the other warehouses.
 Warehouses a (North), b (East) and d (South) have percent capacity of 72, 67 and 75 percent, respectively.
 A total of 85 percent free space from all three warehouses.

 Unfortunately, we don't have the exact location of each warehouse.
-We can include this to our 'Reccommendation for Further Study'.
+We can include this on our 'Recommendation for Further Study'.

 Now, we proceed to explore more of the tables of interest.